zzsqjdhqgb/cph-ng/README.md

 [简体中文](https://github.com/langningchen/cph-ng/blob/main/README.zh-CN.md) | English

-> [!WARNING]
-> This extension is a work in progress and may have bugs, incomplete features
-> and break changes without notice.

 > Quickly compile, run and judge competitive programming problems in VS Code.
 > Automatically download testcases , or write & test your own problems.